What is OneSearch?

 - The Leeward CC Books and Articles option searches the Hawaiʻi Voyager online library catalog for library materials in the Leeward CC collection, ebrary electronic books, and content found in EBSCOhost databases, ScienceDirect, CQ Researcher, Opposing Viewpoints in Context, and Credo Reference.
 Freely-available content from other sources is also included.

 - The All UH Books and Articles option includes all of the above, but expands the Hawaiʻi Voyager search to include materials at all UH system libraries, and also includes the Trust Territory of the Pacifc Islands Archives and the ScholarSpace and eVols digital institutional repositories of the University of Hawaiʻi.

 What is not covered by OneSearch?

-The following library-subscribed databases are not covered by OneSearch: CollegeSource Online, Dictionary of Literary Biography, the Facts on File databases (including Issues & Controversies and Today's Science), Proquest News & Newspapers, the online version of Science magazine, and Webster's New International Dictionary Unabridged.
+The following library-subscribed databases are not covered by OneSearch: CollegeSource Online, Dictionary of Literary Biography, the Facts on File databases (including Issues & Controversies and Today's Science), Proquest News & Newspapers, and the online version of Science magazine.
 OneSearch has articles from the free version of the online Encylopædia Britannica, but does not cover the premium content of the Encylopædia Britannica Online Academic database that we subscribe to.
 The Hawaiʻi Pacific Journal Index is not searched by OneSearch.

 Due to legal reasons (publisher's restrictions on specific content, contractual agreements with content providers, etc.), some informational content that is available in databases that are covered by OneSearch might not be available through OneSearch.